 May we always be sensitive to those who are neglected and may we appreciate them for being the charming gardeners they still remain and have been throughout their lives while raising their families, making sacrifices and giving to others.
 They can still make our souls blossom if we give them the chance and we'll be a lot happier for it.

-This is one of my favorite philosophical quotes from Einstein, and to me, his most profound statement about how we should live our lives... in awe
+This is one of my favourite philosophical quotes from Einstein, and to me, his most profound statement about how we should live our lives... in awe

 It’s interesting how such a knowledgeable scientist would say it's even more important than knowledge.